Copyright 2011 by David Rindge. All rights reserved

 What is treatment like?

 Laser therapy may be administered directly into the ear while one is lying comfortably in a darkened room.
 For most individuals, most of the time, treatment is quite comfortable.
 Many fall asleep.
 One may experience mild warmth from the laser diodes within each ear.
-In many clinics, electromagnetic field therapy is administered simultaneously by
+Pulsed electromagnetic field therapy may be administered simultaneously.

 Over a course of treatment, the volume of tinnitus may increase, and its pitch may rise.
 Some experience sensitivity to sound, pressure or other sensations.
 Yet these may be considered signs that treatment is working.
 Wilden writes, “First the patients experience an amelioration of their hearing capacity.
 Then the symptoms sensation of pressure in the ear and vertigo improve, and finally the ringing in the ears (= tinnitus) changes its property; having first become unsteady in volume, tone quality and frequency (which often gets higher and higher) and more easily assignable to corresponding stressors, it gradually thins down and recedes further and further into the background, until it eventually disappears for good.”
 3